← Back to trust

 A. Asset partitioning, cash-flow position, and control

-Pistor’s framework is directly applicable because Ondo’s architecture is partitioned and coded across jurisdictions.
+Pistor’s (2019) framework is directly applicable because Ondo’s architecture is partitioned and coded across jurisdictions.
 Pistor’s argument is structural: legal modules, including corporate form, contract, property, and bankruptcy, are arranged across jurisdictions to produce differential priority, durability, universality, and convertibility.
 Ondo Global Markets' Delaware-BVI-Swiss stack is much easier to see once the problem is framed this way.

-That stack can be described with more precision without overstating what the public record proves.
+That stack can be described with more precision without overstating what the public record supports.
 Delaware entities provide familiar issuer and fund-law containers for product-layer administration.
 The BVI vehicle thickens separation and bankruptcy remoteness at the tokenized-securities layer.
 Swiss-law sales terms govern the tokenholder-facing contractual surface.
 The point is not that any one jurisdiction is doing all the work.
 It is that the architecture distributes legal functions across jurisdictions so that claim position, enforcement posture, and holder-facing rights can be differentiated by layer.

 C. Governance-token and classification literature

 The closest neighboring scholarship is the legal literature on governance tokens and token classification.
-Henderson and Raskin offer an operational Howey framework.
-Bersani develops a governance-token specific analysis attentive to token design and investor expectations.
-Breydo argues that token classification remains elusive because token architectures cut across traditional legal categories.
+Henderson and Raskin (2019) offer an operational Howey framework.
+Bersani (2022) develops a governance-token specific analysis attentive to token design and investor expectations.
+Breydo (2024) argues that token classification remains elusive because token architectures cut across traditional legal categories.
 Those papers are close neighbors rather than distant background.

-D. Chinese VIEs as the closest obvious comparator
+D. Chinese VIEs as the closest comparator

 3. Method and Evidentiary Boundaries